piotrowski/goldtest/README.md

 Golden file is another way to store "expected output" of a function.
 One "golden file" stands for output from one test case.
 Usually those files are stored in separated files, in directory "testdata".

+Example usage is in [example](example/) directory.
+Also you can read a little bit more about package in [THIS](https://apiotrowski.xyz/posts/packages/goldtest/) blog post

 You can read more about it here:

 - https://medium.com/@jarifibrahim/golden-files-why-you-should-use-them-47087ec994bf